OOP vs. services for organizing business logic

 Also, some versions of service objects are somewhat object-oriented when they reject the notion that service objects should have only a #call

 method and when they share code within the same class.
-In these cases, a service object is a bit more like a purpose-built PORO.
+In these cases, a service object (which is already technically a PORO unless youāre using a services library/framework) becomes more like a purpose-built PORO.

 So why not just take the next step and put these services in the app/models